FRC4048/Localization/README.md

 TODO:
 1. Upload real map
 2. Network table to ROS translation
+2.5.
+IMU Data from Network Tables to ROS
 3. Hook up real Lidar
 4. Hook up to Rio and IMU
 5. Productize init and shutdown